solidjs/solid/documentation/guides/rendering.md

 };
 ```

-This is equivalently can be hoisted into a function:
+This, equivalently, can be hoisted into a function:

 ```jsx
 const BasicComponent = props => {